Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Privacy Policy Generators

-The only exception are automated decisions, which are mentioned by 7.5 p.p. less policies with a generator.
-This could be due to the fact that generators are mostly used by smaller websites (see Table \ref{tab:generator_by_language_and_rank}), which seem to perform less automated decisions than larger websites (see Table \ref{tab:compliance_details}).
-Another reason could be that smaller websites using generators are not erroneously copying clauses from other websites that do perform automated decisions.
-Ultimately, without knowing which websites actually rely on automated decisions, a conclusive interpretation remains out of reach.
+The only exception is automated decisions, which are mentioned by 7.5 p.p. fewer policies with a generator.
+This could be due to the fact that generators are mostly used by smaller websites (see Table~\ref{tab:generator-by-language-and-rank}), which perform automated decision-making less frequently than larger websites (Top 5k websites refer to automated decisions 13.2 p.p. more than non-Top 5k websites, see Appendix~\ref{app:heterogeneity}, Table~\ref{tab:disclosure-details}).
+Without knowing which websites actually rely on automated decisions, we lack a conclusive explanation.

-Finally, we inspected the heterogeneous compliance metrics across all individual generators in our sample and present our findings for the Top 5 generators in Table \ref{tab:top5_generator_obligation_single} (see Appendix \ref{app:generator_details} for the full list).
-While most generators reach a higher level of average compliance than the 67.3\% observed for policies without any generator use (see Table \ref{tab:generator_compliance}), there are two prominent exceptions: SwissAnwalt and eRecht24.
+Finally, we inspected the heterogeneous disclosure across all individual generators in our sample and present our findings for the Top 5 generators in Table~\ref{tab:top5-generator-obligation-single} (see Appendix~\ref{app:generator-details} for the full list).
+While most generators achieve higher average disclosure rates than the 67.3\% observed for policies without any generator use (Table~ \ref{tab:generator-disclosures}), there are two prominent exceptions: SwissAnwalt and eRecht24.

-SwissAnwalt exemplifies the importance of choice architectures and defaults \cite{thaler_nudge_2021}.
-As illustrated in Figure \ref{fig:swissanwalt}, users had the option to include data subject rights in their policies, but since this was not required under Swiss privacy law, the according box was \textit{not} pre-checked.
-This likely explains the discrepancy with the other two most popular Swiss generators that have both contributed to the Brussels Effect of the GDPR in Switzerland.
+SwissAnwalt illustrates the impact of choice architecture and default configurations used by generators.
+As shown in Figure~\ref{fig:swissanwalt}, the generator provided an option to include data subject rights in the resulting policy.
+Since Swiss data protection law does not mandate the disclosure of these rights, the corresponding selection box was \textit{not} pre‑checked.
+Consequently, data subject rights appeared in the generated output only when users explicitly opted in.
+Although a substantial share of SwissAnwalt users nonetheless chose to disclose these rights, many did not.
+Given the high disclosure rates of the other two major Swiss generators, Datenschutzpartner and PrivacyBee, we suspect they mentioned these rights by default.

-The story with eRecht24 is different: policies generated with the tool simultaneously exhibit very high values (like \texttt{rect}) and very low values (like \texttt{port}).
-Having inspected all October policies referencing eRecht24, we found the following exact boilerplate text in 92.3\% them (translated from German):
+The story with eRecht24 is different: policies generated with the tool simultaneously exhibit very high values (like the right of access and rectification) and very low values (like the right to data portability).
+Having inspected all October policies referencing eRecht24, we found the following exact boilerplate text in 92.3\% of them (translated from German):

 \begin{quote}

 \textit{You have the right to receive information for free at any time about your stored personal data, its origin and recipients, and the purpose of data processing, as well as the right to rectify, block, or delete this data.}